teknicode/codeigniter-signin/README.md

 #### Force user to login

-To force a user login, add this to the `__construct` function of the controller in question.
+To force a user login, add this to the `__construct` method of the controller in question.
-All routes through that controller will require login before access is granted.
+All routes through the controller will require login before access is granted.

 ```php
 $this->teknicode_signin->secure();
 ```
-If your controller doesn't have a `__construct` function use you'll need to create one.
+If your controller doesn't have a `__construct` method use you'll need to create one.

 ```php
 public function __construct(){